liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 5. Enter the SharePoint Server site URL where your content is located.
 6. Enter your username and password to the SharePoint Server site; it can be UserID or user email.
 Select **Sign in**.
 7. Select which workflows to include in the migration.
-If you select the option for a specific list, you'll be prompted for the list name.
+If you select the option for a specific list, you're be prompted for the list name.

    ![SPMT workflow source.](media/spmt-workflow-select-source.png)

 8. Enter your destination; the SharePoint site and list where you want to migrate your workflow.
 Select the workflow environment.
-If the site or the list doesn't currently exist, they'll be created for you.
+If the site or the list doesn't currently exist, they're created for you.
 Select **Next**.

    ![Select your destination and environment.](media/spmt-workflow-select-environment.png)